inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 Ningbo doesn’t have any market and its advantage is the port only.
 On the other hand, Shenzhen only has a market for electronic products, while Guangzhou is a popular market for jewelry, clothing, and related items.
 And these markets are in different places and sourcing from them is not easy.
 It is only during Canton Fair when suppliers congregate at one place in China.

-## Chapter 7: Other Wholesale Markets and Yiwu Fairs
+## 7. Other Wholesale Markets and Yiwu Fairs

 In fact, Yiwu has many different types of wholesale markets.
 The Yiwu wholesale market that you know is referred to as the “Futian market”.
 But there are other wholesale markets in Yiwu.
 These markets are not as famous as the Futian market, but you can also find some products that you want here.